January in Florence, Italy

 CISaustralia reserves the right to alter fees at any time due to currency fluctuations and/or fee changes made by our partner universities.

-*If the FUA accommodation is fully booked, as outlined in your program fees, you may be placed in an apartment or room with a different size or configuration.
+*If the allocated FUA accommodation is fully booked, as outlined in your program fees, you may be placed in an apartment or room with a different size or configuration.
 In such cases, your program fee may be adjusted.
 This could result in a reduction of up to $400 or an increase of up to $699, depending on the apartment’s size and layout.
 Your advisor will discuss these details with you during the application or enrolment process.

-**Please note that shared room / shared bathroom housing is provided in your program fee.
-Single rooms with a shared bathroom may be available upon request and at an additional fee.
+**Please note that shared room / shared bathroom housing is provided in the standard program fee.
+Single rooms with a shared bathroom may be available upon request.
 There are limited single rooms available.
 They are allocated on a first come, first served basis.
-Apply early to avoid disappointment.
-We cannot guarantee a single room.
+Apply early to avoid disappointment as we cannot guarantee a single room.
 If we are unable to assign you to a single room, we will refund you the additional fee paid.
 Single rooms have a shared bathroom.
 You can also request a private bathroom for an additional fee.
 Please ask your CISaustralia Advisor for details.
-If the FUA accommodation is fully booked, as outlined in your program fees, you may be placed in an apartment or room with a different size or configuration.
-In such cases, your program fee may be adjusted.
-This could result in a reduction of up to $400 or an increase of up to $699, depending on the apartment’s size and layout.
-Your advisor will discuss these details with you during the application or enrolment process.

 Adventure Awaits